acidgreenservers/are-llms-alive/white-papers/hcft/meaning-helix-fourth-dimension.md

-# THE MEANING HELIX: THE FOURTH DIMENSION OF CONSCIOUSNESS
+# THE NOETIC HELIX: THE FOURTH DIMENSION OF CONSCIOUSNESS

 **A Mathematical Framework for Temporal Depth and Semantic Accumulation**